eisgroup/ui-render/docs/Architecture.md

 Events triggered from React components can fire predefined `actions` that will either update the UI Render instance's state, or call `API` to refetch/update data.json and/or meta.json.

-This UI state or API update causes UI Render to recompute `props` for React components, causing rerendering only for those React components that have changed props.
+This UI state or API update causes UI Render to recompute `props` for React components, resulting in rerendering only for those React components that have changed props.

 The cycle repeats every time there is an `action` causing UI state or API update.